Roberto Mancini: Galatasaray appoint ex-Man City boss

 The Istanbul club confirmed on Sunday that Mancini had met club directors, posting a photo of the 48-year-old with chief executive Lutfi Aribogan.

-City fired Mancini in May, exactly a year after he led them to their first Premier League title.
+exactly a year after he led them to their first Premier League title.

 Galatasaray have made a disappointing start to the Turkish league season, picking up only one win from their first five games.